Overcoming Bioinformatics Skill Gaps in Single-Cell Research

 Preprocessing Steps with Nygen Analytics

-- Interactive Filters: Use sliders or input fields to set thresholds for:
+- Interactive Filters: Use sliders or input fields to set thresholds for the number of genes per cell and mitochondrial content.

-- Visualization: Real-time plots (e.g., violin plots, histograms) display the effects of filtering criteria.
+- Visualization: Real-time plots such as violin plots and histograms display the effect of filtering criteria.

-- Method Selection: Choose normalization methods from a dropdown menu (e.g., LogNormalize).
+- Method Selection: Choose normalization methods from a dropdown menu such as

-- Automatic Execution: The platform applies the selected method without manual input.
+LogNormalize. - Automatic Execution: The platform applies the selected method without manual scripting.

-- Parameter Adjustment: Specify the number of variable genes to identify (e.g., 2,000).
+- Parameter Adjustment: Specify the number of variable genes to identify, for example 2,000.

-- Results Visualization: View plots highlighting the highly variable genes.
+- Results Visualization: View plots highlighting highly variable genes.

 - One-Click Scaling: Apply scaling to the data with a single click.